 If a student cannot afford to pay the full tuition bill, he or she should explore the university's extensive financial assistance opportunities, which are described in the Financial Support section of this Bulletin.

 Many families prefer to pay educational expenses on a monthly basis.
 The interest-free monthly payment plan, TuitionPay, allows students and families to spread all or part of the academic year's expenses over equal monthly payments.
 The Washington University Partners in Education with Parents (PEP) plan may provide tax savings for some families and offers monthly payment options over a period as long as 10 years at a competitive, fixed-interest rate.
 The PEP plan is described in the Financial Support section of this Bulletin.

 A student's family should begin planning for educational costs as soon as possible following the decision to enroll.
 It is important to allow sufficient time to complete financial arrangements prior to registration.

-Student Activities: The mandatory student activities fee is 1 percent of tuition; for the 2014-15 academic year, it is $228.50 per semester.
+Student Activities: The mandatory student activities fee is 1 percent of tuition; for the 2015-16 academic year, it is $236.50 per semester.
 This special fee may vary from year to year.
-You may obtain information about the fee from the Office of Student Activities.
+You may obtain information about the fee from the Office of Student Involvement and Leadership (http://studentinvolvement.wustl.edu).

 Late Registration: Students may register for classes through the end of the second week of the semester.
 If students register after the second week, they must do so in person in the dean's office, and they may be assessed a late registration fee of $100 per week.
 A 5 percent late payment fee also may be assessed by the dean's office if payment in full is not made with late registration.

 The late registration fee is not applicable to graduate resident and nonresident candidates.
-Students in University College programs will incur a flat late fee of $30.
-Part-time engineering students will incur a late fee of $50 per week.
+Students in University College programs will incur a flat late fee of $50.
+For part-time undergraduate and graduate engineering students, the late fee is $50 per week.

 Returned Checks: The university assesses a service charge for handling and processing returned checks.